 Each of the Express Entry streams has its specific requirements.
 You can find a full breakdown of these streams in this article.

 You create an Express Entry profile and enter all the information above.
 At this point, you would submit your EOI for your chosen province.

 Once your details are entered, your score is calculated and represented out of 1200.
 If your EOI is successful, you will gain up to 600 points to improve your score.

 Keep up to date with Express Entry draws via your online profile to see if you've received your ITA.

 Step 5: Collect Supporting Documents

-Once you receive your ITA, you have 60 days to submit all of the necessary documents.
-These documents include::
+Once you receive your ITA, you have 60 days to submit all necessary documents.
+These documents include:

 Step 6: Pay Your Fees and Submit Application for PR

-To receive your final permanent residence, you must pay the necessary permanent residence fees.
-Below is a full breakdown of the necessary fees:
+You must pay the necessary permanent residence fees to receive your permanent residence.
+Below is a full breakdown of the required fees: